Advanced search

 • Advanced breast cancer

-• Polycythaemia vera – a disease which increases the number of red cells in your blood.
-This makes the blood thicken and causes blood clots.
-This leads to headaches, dizziness and shortness of breath
+• Polycythaemia vera - a type of blood cancer where the number of red cells in your blood increases due to uncontrolled red blood cell production in your body.
+This makes the blood thicken and causes blood clots, and may result in headaches, dizziness and shortness of breath

 Ask your doctor if you would like more explanation about these diseases.